Tyler Kent: Arrest, trial and conviction

-At his trial, Kent also admitted he had taken documents from the US Embassy in Moscow, with the vague notion of someday showing them to US senators who shared his isolationist, anti-semitic views.
+At his trial, Kent also admitted he had taken documents from the US Embassy in Moscow, with the vague notion of someday showing them to US senators who shared his isolationist, antisemitic views.
 He said he burned the Moscow documents before being assigned to London.
 It was learned later that he had fallen in love with an interpreter who worked for the NKVD, thus fueling speculations that he had Soviet contacts.

-On November 7, 1940, he was convicted and sentenced to seven years' imprisonment.
+On November 7, 1940, Kent was convicted and sentenced to seven years' imprisonment.
+He and Wolkoff narrowly avoided execution since their crimes had been committed barely a month before the Treachery Act 1940 was passed.
+The Treachery Act imposed death sentences for acts which aided the enemy.
 Isolationist groups in the United States claimed he had been framed and that the trial was an attempted cover-up of an attempt to get the US to join the war.
 The documents, finally released in 1972, did not support this claim.
 The papers that Kent had purloined indicated British-American naval co-operation, but they also showed that Roosevelt was not prepared to go further without support from the US Congress or the public.

 Later years

-At the end of the war, Kent was released and deported to the United States.
-He never changed his beliefs: he insisted that he had always been a staunch anti-communist.
+At the end of the war, Kent was released from prison in October 1945.
+He was then deported to the United States.
+He never changed his beliefs, insisting that he had always been a staunch anti-communist.
 After marrying a wealthy woman, he became a publisher of a pro-segregation Florida newspaper with links to the Ku Klux Klan.
 He condemned President John F. Kennedy as a communist, and charged that Kennedy was killed by communists because he was abandoning his communist leanings.
+Kent would later join the Liberty Lobby.

-According to Ray Bearse and Anthony Read, despite Kent's anti-communist beliefs, officials in the FBI believed him to be a secret Soviet sympathizer.
+According to Ray Bearse and Anthony Read, despite Kent's stated anti-communist beliefs, officials in the FBI believed him to be a secret Soviet sympathizer.
 He was the subject of six FBI investigations from 1952 to 1963, all ending inconclusively.

-He died in Kerrville, Texas in 1988.
+Kent died in Kerrville, Texas in 1988.